slotix/dbconvert-streams-website/docs/sources/mysql/mysql-server.md

 ---
-title: MySQL CDC Reader configuration.
+title: MySQL Reader configuration.
-description: Using MySQL CDC.
+description: Using MySQL as a source.
 On-premises MySQL Server configuration.
 layout: doc
 lastUpdated: true
 ---

 # {{ $frontmatter.title }}

-DBConvert Streams platform supports ingesting data from MySQL/MariaDB via MySQL Binary Logs.
+The DBConvert Streams platform supports ingesting data from MySQL/MariaDB databases.
+It offers two options for data collection, depending on the reader mode.

-MySQL Binlogs stores information about data change events made on the MySQL server.
-Incoming `INSERT,` `UPDATE,` and `DELETE` events from binary logs are captured by MySQL Reader as soon as they occur.
-MySQL Reader then sends the consumed events to the DBS Event Hub.
+Firstly, it can utilize MySQL Binary Logs to extract data changes from the database.
+This approach enables capturing row-level events and ensures efficient and reliable data ingestion.
+By analyzing the Binary Logs, DBConvert Streams can detect `INSERT`, `UPDATE`, and `DELETE` operations and process them accordingly.

+Alternatively, DBConvert Streams can directly read data from the MySQL/MariaDB database tables in "conversion" reader mode.
+This method involves retrieving data records from the source tables without relying on the Binary Logs.
+It offers a straightforward way of accessing the data for further processing.

 DBS MySQL reader supports the following database types: